 In this talk, Brooks traced a throughline across projects that play with the boundaries of their disciplinary frameworks, demanding new curatorial approaches and renewed attention to architectural contexts and their unheard legacies.
 During her eleven-year tenure at the Curtis R. Priem Experimental Media and Performing Arts Center (EMPAC)—an institution designed for the production of time-based arts at Rensselaer Polytechnic Institute—Brooks commissioned artworks and developed a series of projects that consider the acoustical properties of the sound stage, concert hall, and museum.
 She focused on Shifting Center, a 2023 exhibition she co-curated at EMPAC with Nida Ghouse, and contextualized this work through a discussion of two additional projects: Alexander Calder’s Acoustic Ceiling (1954) at the Central University of Venezuela’s Aula Magna, which is the subject of Brooks’ co-edited volume Tuning Calder’s Clouds (Athénée Press, 2025); and Clarissa Tossin’s Mojo’q che b’ixan ri ixkanulab’ (2022), which traces a sonic lineage from pre-Columbian Maya wind instruments and Indigenous Guatemalan architecture to Maya Revival design and the contemporary concert hall.

-A version of this video with ASL interpretation will be available soon.
+A version of this video with ASL interpretation is available here.